redhat-developer/odo/docs/odo-cli-reference.md

 ## list

-List all the components in the current application.
+List all the components in the current application and the states of the components.

+  - Pushed
+    A component is pushed to the cluster.

+  - Not Pushed
+    A component is not pushed to the cluster.

+  - Locally Deleted
+    URL or Storage are deleted in the local configuration but are not pushed to the cluster.

+  - Unknown
+    `odo` is disconnected from the cluster.

-**Example using list.**
+**Example using the list command.**

 ```
   # List all components in the application
   odo list

+  # List all the components in a given path
+  odo list --path <path_to_your_component>
 ```

 ## log